ULL-MII-SYTWS/ull-mii-sytws.github.io-source/_includes/practicas/p6-t1-gh-cli.md

 Write and publish a gh extension.
 Choose your own idea.

+Suggestions.

-Suggestion.
-It may be `gh-repo-delete [org/repo]` that deletes the specified remote repo or something similar.
+* It may be `gh-repo-delete [org/repo]` that deletes the specified remote repo or something similar.
+* Another idea: `gh-repo-rename org/reponame newname` changes the name of the repo to `org/newname`

 ## References